 Edinburgh Zoo

 Edinburgh Zoo was founded in 1909 by Thomas Gillespie.
-It was inspired by the so-called "open menagerie" in Hamburg, founded by Karl Hagenbeck.
-This took a different approach than the Victorian menageries with bars and cages.
-Instead, the Edinburgh building was designed to have large open enclosures to separate the animals from visitors.
+He was inspired by the so-called "open menagerie" in Hamburg, founded by Karl Hagenbeck.
+A different approach was used here than in the Victorian menageries with bars and cages.
+Instead, the Edinburgh building was designed to have large outdoor enclosures to separate the animals from the visitors.

 Edinburgh Zoo